TinuCH1976/link-library/readme.txt

 * French Translation of Admin Interface (other translations welcome)
 * Can now generate thumbnail or favorite icon or a single-link basis
 * Option to store user information when available upon link submission

-This plugin is used to be able to create a page on your web site that will contain a list of all of the link categories that you have defined inside of the Links section of the Wordpress administration, along with all links defined in these categories.
-The user can select a sub-set of categories to be displayed or not displayed.
-Link Library also offers a mode where only one category is shown at a time, using AJAX or HTML Get queries to load other categories based on user input.
-It can display a search box and find results based on queries.
-It can also display a form to accept user submissions and allow the site administrator to moderate them before listing the new entries.
-Finally, it can generate an RSS feed for your link collection so that people can be aware of additions to your link library.

-For links that carry RSS feed information, Link Library can display a preview of the latest feed items inline with the all links or in a separate preview window.

-This plugin uses the filter method to add contents to the pages.
-It also contains a configuration page under the admin tools to be able to configure all outputs.
-This page allows for an unlimited number of different configurations to be created to display links on different pages of a Wordpress site.

 You can see a few examples of pages using Link Library on my personal site: